directus/directus/docs/extensions/services/introduction.md

 - **FieldsService:** Provides access to perform CRUD operations to fields used in collections and item records.

 Majority of the services extend the `ItemsService`, providing a unified approach to manipulating data.
 However, there are also standalone services.
-However, it's important to use the matching service for core collections data type.
+It's important to use the matching service for core collections data type.
 For example, passwords are only hashed when used with `UsersService` and not `ItemsService`.

 ::: tip List of Available Services